uviclibraries/rstudio/ggplot2-data.md

 {::options parse_block_html='false'/}

-*Hint:* geom type = “bar”
+*Hint:* use the newly created object `chocolateData_commonBeans`.

 </div>

-A stacked bar chart shows two dimensions (variables) of data.
-Each bar will represent one variable, and each bar will be chopped into sections which represent a second variable.
+Another type of bar chart is the stacked bar chart.
+A stacked bar chart shows two dimensions (i.e., categorical variables) of data.
+Each bar will represent one category type, and each bar will be chopped into sections which represent a second category type.

 <div class="task-box" markdown="1">